 John was a prosecutor with the Maricopa County Attorney’s Office for three and a half years.
 He prosecuted several murder cases before a judge recommended him to join a private firm.
-John opened his practice in 1978, and has been certified as a specialist in estate and trust law by the State Bar of Arizona since 1998.
+John opened his practice in 1978, and was certified as a specialist in estate and trust law by the State Bar of Arizona.

 John was a member of:

 John has published articles on long-term care planning in professional publications, and has served as faculty in seminars for other attorneys.

 John was born in California, grew up in old Mexico, and has lived in Phoenix since 1965.
 He speaks fluent Spanish and he enjoys reading history, playing tennis, and woodworking.